ArielSemel/ArielSemel/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Hi+There!+👋;+I'm+Ariel+Semel!;" />
 </h1>

-I'm a Computer Science graduate with a focus on full stack development, DevOps and cloud computing.
+I'm a Computer Science graduate with a focus on full stack development, QA Automation, DevOps and cloud computing.
 Passionate about building practical applications and optimizing development workflows.
 I enjoy working across the stack to create efficient and scalable solutions.
-Currently seeking my first role as a junior developer or DevOps engineer.
+**Currently seeking my first role as a junior developer or QA automation engeering.**

 - 🔭 B.Sc in Computer Science
 - 👯 I’m looking for junior roles in full-stack or DevOps.